 Clinical characteristics of patients with or without tolvaptan

-In this study, we divided the 113 LC patients into tolvaptan treatment group or non-treatment group.
-Table 1 shows the comparison of baseline clinical characteristics and laboratory variables between patients with and without tolvaptan treatment.
-In the tolvaptan treatment group, dose of diuretic drugs, the Child-Pugh score, ALBI score, and serum copeptin, NGAL and L-FABP levels were significantly increased, while BMI, PMI, serum albumin levels were reduced, suggesting that patients treated with tolvaptan demonstrated more advanced liver diseases.
-In contrast, there were no obvious differences in age, gender, prevalence of HCC, creatinine, BUN, eGFR, ZAG and cystatin C between the two groups (Table 1).
+Cohort creation were summarized in the patient flow (supplementary Figure 1).
+In this study, we divided the 113 LC patients into 3 groups : without ascites group, with ascites non-treatment group or with ascites treatment group.
+Table 1 shows the comparison of baseline clinical characteristics and laboratory variables between non-treatment group and treatment group.
+In the treatment group, AST, total bilirubin, CRP, the Child-Pugh score, ALBI score and FIB4-index were significantly increased, while serum albumin and sodium levels were reduced, suggesting that patients treated with tolvaptan demonstrated more advanced liver diseases.
+In the treatment group, the dose of diuretics drugs (Furosemide and/or Spironolactone) was significantly higher.
+In contrast, there were no obvious differences in age, gender, bodyweight, BMI, PMI, prevalence of HCC, ALT, prothrombin time, MELD score, MELD-Na score, creatinine, BUN, eGFR (Cockcroft and MDRD-6), copeptin, ZAG, NGAL, L-FABP and cystatin C between the two groups (Table 1).

 Correlation of copeptin, ZAG, cystatin C, NGAL and L-FABP to clinical parameters in all patients